ontola/home/_posts/2020-02-07-ordered-data.md

 ## Hydra Collections

 The Hydra ontology defines the [`hydra:Collection`](https://www.hydra-cg.com/spec/latest/core/#collections).
-This ontology introduces standardized pagination, which will become very useful when your arrays will be either too long to serialize, or too computationally heavy to generate run-time.
+This ontology introduces standardized **pagination**, which will be very useful when your arrays will be either too long to serialize, or too computationally heavy to generate at run-time.
-It seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent RDF Collections.
+Hydra seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent RDF Collections.

 ## TL;DR